The Basics Of Fourth-Degree DWI Charges

-When a DWI incident occurs with no aggravating factors involved, the individual is charged with what is called a fourth degree DWI.
+When a DWI incident occurs with no aggravating factors involved, the individual is charged with what is called a fourth-degree DWI.
 Classified as a misdemeanor, it is punished by up to a $1,000 fine and often up to 90 days in jail.
 This would have to be the first offense for such an individual.
-Someone who was charged with the offense of a fourth degree DWI would have to have agreed to comply with chemical testing and had a result of less than a .2% blood alcohol content (BAC).
+Someone who was charged with the offense of a fourth-degree DWI would have to have agreed to comply with chemical testing and had a result of less than a 0.2% blood alcohol content (BAC).
 In addition to the fine and/or jail time, a person may be subject to probation and alcohol counseling.
-If you have been arrested on these charges, it is imperative you retain a

 Retaining a skilled and dedicated lawyer to represent you is the best choice you can make when facing these charges.
-An attorney will be able to evaluate the evidence against you and find the best defense opportunities to exploit on your behalf.
-The DWI lawyer from the firm takes an aggressive approach to defending all types of DWI charges, including fourth degree.
-He will example the police report and identifies any failures to follow correct testing procedures, arrest procedures and potential rights violations.
-At Martin Law Offices, the attorney makes it his business to provide the highest quality defense against fourth degree DWI charges.
+Attorney Matthew Martin will be able to evaluate the evidence against you and find the best defense opportunities to exploit on your behalf.

 Martin Law Offices, PLLC, offers an aggressive approach to defending all types of DWI charges, including fourth-degree DWI.
 Attorney Martin will examine the police report and identify any failures to follow correct testing procedures, problems with arrest procedures or potential rights violations.
 He will then work with you to dismiss or minimize the consequences of your DWI case.